 - $60,000 bodily injury for 2 or more people

 Most auto insurance companies also provide motorcycle insurance policies.

 This is a huge mistake.
-You really want PIP coverage on your bike.
-PIP coverage give you some protection from injuries in a motorcycle accident even if the crash is your fault.
+You want PIP coverage on your bike.
+PIP coverage gives you some protection from injuries in a motorcycle accident even if the crash is your fault.
 It is relatively cheap and that small investment pays big dividends if you get into a crash.

 - $150 fine for the first month - then $7 per day (max of $2,500 per year)